learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 In this lab, you will create a simple Client-Side routing application with React Router.

+## Objectives

+* Practice building an application with React Router
+* Access Routes using a Navbar with matched routes
+* Visit different "views" in the application by accessing different routes

 ## React Router App

 In this lab we are going to build out an application that has routes for a Home Page, Actors Page, Movies Page and Directors Page.
 Our goal is to provide routes and links for these 4 pages.